Toxio/owkinUI/README.md

 ## Overview

 This project is a draft version of a React application built with Vite, Redux Toolkit, and TailwindCSS.
 The goal was to create a functional, responsive web application utilizing modern development tools and practices.
+The application allows users to upload files, add filters and view them in a grid.
+The application is not fully functional and is missing some features.

 ## Technology Stack